-We’ve helped thousands of new grads manage and eliminate over $700 million in student loan debt.
-Two of the top questions we get at FitBUX are: “What is student loan consolidation?” and “Should I consolidate my student loans?”
-We touch on this topic in our Student Loan Repayment guide.
-However, this article digs deeper into student loan consolidation.
+We’ve helped thousands of new grads manage and eliminate over $1.7 billion in student loan debt.
+Two of the top questions we get at FitBUX are: “What is student loan consolidation?” and “Is consolidation right for me?”
+I will answer those questions in this article.

 This article covers the 4 topics you need to know about student loan consolidation, including:

-- Reasons why you wouldn’t want to consolidate
+- Reasons why you want to avoid consolidation

-The key thing to understand is consolidation, by itself, neither reduces your monthly payment and doesn’t save money.
+The key thing to understand is consolidation, by itself, neither reduces your monthly payment nor does it save you money!

 For this reason, many “older” individuals say to consolidate your loans.
 Therefore, you only have to write one check each month.